tobyhodges/fair-research-software/episodes/01-fair-research-software.md

 * Findable
   * Create a description of your software
-  * Place your software in a software repository (and ideally register it in a software registry)
+  * Place your software in a public software repository (and ideally register it in a [software registry](https://github.com/NLeSC/awesome-research-software-registries))
   * Use a unique and persistent identifier for your software (also useful for citations)
 * Accessible
   * Make sure people can freely, legally and easily get a copy your software
+  * Use coding conventions and comments to make your code readable and understandable by people (once they get a copy of it)
 * Interoperable
   * Explain the functionality of your software
   * Use standard formats for inputs and outputs